dkartaschew/halimede/releng/net.sourceforge.dkartaschew.halimede.site/src/site/markdown/documentation.md

 PKCS#12 is limited).
 4. Enter the passphrase to protect the keystore.
 (Note: If no passphrase is entered, the keystore will not be encrypted).
-5. Select OK to save/export the information into the keystore.
+5. Select Export to save/export the information into the keystore.

 <img src="images/doc_cert_export3.png" alt="Certificate Export" class="center w3-card-4" />